carmensea/loan_app/README.md

 ### Downloads

-Downloads is an customer-facing page that allows users to upload to Box.
+Downloads is a customer-facing page that allows users to upload to Box.

 ### Signup & Login